-Sometimes, innovation companies operate in stealth mode to keep the technology they’re development out of the limelight.
+Sometimes, innovation companies operate in stealth mode to keep the technology they’re developing out of the limelight.

 And sometimes, companies maintain a low profile until they’re ready to present their best case to shareholders, potential investors, and others.
 Such is the case with San Diego’s MEI Pharma (Nasdaq: MEIP), a cancer drug development company originally known as Marshall Edwards that moved to San Diego two years ago in a bid to reboot its reputation.